 A Sensation in the United States

 The key was entrusted to Thomas Paine, one of the Founding Fathers of the United States and author of the pamphlet Common Sense, who was tasked with bringing the key to America.
-But his trip was postponed, and it was a certain John Rutledge Jr., a planter from North Carolina, who presented the key to the U.S. president.
+But his trip was postponed, and it was a certain John Rutledge Jr., a planter from South Carolina, who presented the key to the U.S. president.
 The ceremony was held in New York, then the capital of the United States, in August 1790.
 Drawings of the key were featured in every newspaper in the country.

 Kept in New York, then moved to Philadelphia, the key was later exhibited in George Washington’s residence in Mount Vernon.
 Lafayette even stopped there during his national tour in October 1824.
 Finally, the key was left to the Mount Vernon Ladies’ Association, which still looks after the site today.
 The relic from the Bastille has since led to a vast number of spinoff products, available to buy in the museum gift shop, including keyrings, lucky charms, paperweights, and Christmas decorations.
 Those looking to be extra chic can even wear a tie covered with prints of the key!